Morandi (band): 2009–2011: Zebra

 In June 2009, the duo announced "Colors" as the lead single off their upcoming fourth album, titled Zebra, which was due for release later that year.
 "Rock the World" was released as the second single from the album in April 2010, with the duo acknowledging the album's delay.
 Two more singles were released to promote the album in 2011, specifically "Midnight Train" and "Serenada".
 In an interview with Urban.ro, Randi stated that Morandi will take a hiatus, and that the album was due for release in December 2011.

 2012–2021: Hiatus and single releases

 The duo returned to the music scene in 2013 with "Everytime We Touch".
 They proceeded to release two more singles before taking another hiatus at the end of 2014.
 In November 2016, Morandi came back by releasing "Keep You Safe".
-The singles "Kalinka" and "Professional Liar", were announced to be released as the first and second lead singles, respectively, off the group's upcoming fourth album.
-By June 2021, Randi was confirmed to no longer be part of the duo and in May 2022, it was declared that the two parted ways.
+The duo released two more singles, "Kalinka" (2018) and "Professional Liar" (2019) and in 2021, they parted ways.
+In October 2024, Randi confirmed that he and Moga had reunited to make music as Morandi.